gambitproject/gambit/doc/tools.rst

 programs and evaluating their output.
 Direct use of the command-line programs is intended for advanced users and applications.

-These programs take an extensive or strategic game file on standard input, and output a list of equilibria computed.
+These programs take an extensive or strategic game file, which can be specified on the command line or piped via standard input, and output a list of equilibria computed.
 The equilibria computed are presented as a list of comma-separated probabilities, preceded by the tag "NE".
 Many of the programs optionally output additional information about the operation of the algorithm.
 These outputs have other, program-specific tags, described in the individual program documentation.

 :program:`gambit-enumpure`: Enumerate pure-strategy equilibria of a game